Chart Color Schemes

 Templestowe Lower's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Templestowe Lower.
+Analysis of health metrics indicates strong performance throughout Templestowe Lower.

-AreaSearch's assessment found mortality rates and chronic condition prevalence to be low, particularly among younger cohorts.
-Private health cover was found to be very high at approximately 56% of the total population (~8,403 people).
-The most common medical conditions were arthritis and asthma, impacting 7.7 and 6.2% of residents respectively.
-71.6% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
-Templestowe Lower has 23.6% of residents aged 65 and over (3,550 people), higher than the 15.1% in Greater Melbourne.
-Health outcomes among seniors are above average but rank lower nationally than the broader population.
+AreaSearch's assessment shows mortality rates and chronic condition prevalence were low, particularly among younger cohorts.
+Private health cover was found to be high at approximately 56% of the total population (around 8,403 people).
+The most common medical conditions in the area were arthritis and asthma, affecting 7.7 and 6.2% of residents respectively.
+A total of 71.6% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+As of 2021, 23.7% of residents were aged 65 and over (3,565 people), which is higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors in Templestowe Lower are above average but rank lower nationally compared to the broader population.

 Frequently Asked Questions - Health